psenger/squirt-cli/DESIGN.md

 ## Encryption 🔑

-You might wonder why this uses Symmetric Encryption vs Asymmetric, and that is to reduce the complexity of key exchange and the need for a certificate authority.
-The encryption algorithm is aes-256-cbc, which requires an IV ( initialization vector ), a Key, and Passphrase.
+You might wonder why this uses symmetric encryption instead of asymmetric encryption.
+The reason is to reduce the complexity of key exchange and eliminate the need for a certificate authority.
+The chosen encryption algorithm is AES-256-CBC, which requires an initialization vector (IV), a key, and a passphrase.

-The header does not use an IV rather, it is a blank... but per request a random size and value Nonce is injected into front of every payload ( effectively behaving like an IV ).
-The IV that is attached to the cipher payload in the header is intended for the body...
-SO, at this point you might get excited and say "WHY WOULD YOU DO THIS!"
+The header does not use an IV.
+Instead, it remains blank.
+However, upon request, a random-sized and valued nonce is injected at the beginning of each payload, effectively behaving like an IV.
+The IV attached to the cipher payload in the header is intended for the body.
+Now, you might be curious and ask, "Why would you do this?"

-Let me explain, since it is possible to Man-in-the-middle a CBC without an IV, the Nonce in the header will deter an attack as it is different every request, and a new IV ( intended for the body ) is generated per request and is attached to the header payload because it is possible that the body may contain repeating content.
-Furthermore, capturing the header and decrypting it, will reduce the surface of the attack only to the one request.
-The next request will have a different Nonce and IV.
+Let me explain.
+Since it is possible to perform a Man-in-the-Middle attack on a CBC mode without an IV, the nonce in the header serves as a deterrent.
+It changes with every request, and a new IV (intended for the body) is generated for each request and attached to the header payload.
+This approach accounts for the possibility of repeating content in the body.
+Furthermore, capturing and decrypting the header reduces the attack surface to just that one request.
+The subsequent request will have a different nonce and IV.